Rhriti/Google-Chrome-built-in-ai-hackathon/readme.md

 ---

-### **Why NemaR Matters**
+### **Why NameR Matters**

-NemaR is more than just a Chrome extension—it’s your productivity partner.
+NameR is more than just a Chrome extension—it’s your productivity partner.
 By solving a universal problem with simplicity and intelligence, it:

 - Saves you countless hours of manual renaming.
 - Keeps your digital workspace organized and clutter-free.